 This is an interesting possibility for many organizations.
-Rather than committing to a third party intranet platform, new Google Sites can be used to host the company intranet.
+Rather than committing to a third party intranet platform, Sites can be used to host the company intranet.

 Sharing of any type of resource from Google Drive on the intranet site, including folders, documents, spreadsheets, videos or forms can be done with easy point and click.